samsungsamiio/samsungsami.io/source/sami/sami-documentation/rate-limiting.md

 ## User token

+The user token is defined [here](/sami/sami-documentation/authentication.html#user-token).
 Rate limiting is applied to an authenticated user in a single application.
 This means that rate limits on a user are considered separately for each application that calls the API.
 Remember that this will be the token your application will have once a user is logged in to your app.
 The limits will be applied to the user.

 ## Device token

+The device token is define [here](/sami/sami-documentation/authentication.html#device-token).
 Rate limiting is applied to an authenticated device.
 Since device tokens are not linked to developer applications, each device sending data can be considered to have its own rate limit.

 ## Application token

 Rate limiting is applied to an authenticated application that can call the API without a user token.
+The application token is defined [here](/sami/sami-documentation/authentication.html#application-token).

 ## HTTP headers